defx/mosaic/README.md

 # Mosaic

-## Codifying UI behaviour for maximum reusability across component libraries
+## Accelerate your UI development

-🚧 Please kindly note that this project is a work in progress 🚧
+🚧 Please kindly note that this project is a work in progress.
+Collaborators welcome 🚧

+## Mosaic allows authors to write once and run anywhere

+Mosaic enables UI behaviour to be described using a combination of functional programming and declarative configuration, separating behaviour from presentation to ensure maximum reusability.

+## Mosaic enables teams to focus on UI presentation

+Get a head start on UI development by leveraging UI behaviour that is highly performant, accessible, and fully tested straight out of the box, letting you focus on your project presentation.

 [![npm](https://shields.io/npm/v/mosaic)](https://www.npmjs.com/package/mosaic)
 [![gzip size](https://img.badgesize.io/https://unpkg.com/mosaic/dist/mosaic.min.js?compression=gzip&label=gzip)](https://unpkg.com/mosaic/dist/mosaic.min.js)

-Mosaic enables common UI behaviours to be reused effectively between different projects, ensuring a high level of performance and accessibility, whilst allowing developers to concentrate on the things that are particular to their specific business and project requirements (e.g., markup and styles)

 ## Example